ColtonSilvaonKnoxKontor/VaginaFuck/README.md

   <tr>
     <td> * </td>
     <td> Multiply the byte at the data pointer </td>
-    <td> Multiply the value of the current cell by 2.</td>
+    <td> Multiply the value of the current cell by 2, this is useful for mapping larger values in unicode. <b> "But still the multiplier is unchanged so I will decide if what value should I assign to * syntax so that the coding line will be shorter but can map the unicode easier" </b> </td>
   </tr>
   <tr>
     <td> . </td>
-    <td> output a character, the ASCII value of which being the byte at the data pointer. </td>
+    <td> output a character, the character value of which being the byte at the data pointer. </td>
-    <td> Write the ASCII character of the current cell on screen / to file </td>
+    <td> Write the character of the current cell on screen / to file </td>
   </tr>
   <tr>
     <td> @ </td>
     <td> output a character; but this time, it generates the “out.vfto” file (extension name “vrto” means VaginalFuckTextOutput) and it writes the character. </td>
-    <td> Write the ASCII character of the current cell directly on the provided file </td>
+    <td> Write the character of the current cell directly on the provided file </td>
   </tr>
   <tr>
     <td> , </td>